Alilo2005/DiscordJS/README.md

 1. Clone the repository.
 2. Install dependencies using `pnpm install`.
-3. Create a `config.json` file with your bot token, client ID, and guild ID.
+3. Create a `.env` file with your bot token, client ID, and guild ID.
 4. Deploy the commands using `node deploy-commands.js`.
 5. Start the bot using `node index.js`.